 What you see is often what you'll get.
 Inspect closely for any dirty marks or faulty parts.
-Give recent renovations and cosmetic improvements your full attention, ensuring they are of a high standard and free from imperfections.
+Pay attention to recent renovations and cosmetic improvements, ensuring they are of high quality and free of imperfections.
 Check if the paint job has been done properly.
 Look for hairline cracks, nail holes, or peeling paint on the walls.

 Search for indications of water leaks, particularly around sinks, baths, or shower trays.
 See if the sealant appears mouldy.
 Evaluate appliances to determine if they require repair, replacement, or just cleaning.